 Through African tools and weapons, dioramas, a registry of free blacks, a model of early Alexandria, and various other artifacts, Securing the Blessings of Liberty sheds light on the experiences of African Americans, both enslaved and free, in early Alexandria.
 The exhibit discusses the routines and labors of African Americans on Virginia's tobacco plantations; the lives and careers of famous area planters such as George Washington and George Mason; and the unique experiences of African Americans in urban settings, as well as numerous other facets of African American life in Alexandria.
 Finally, this exhibit is a testament to the will of and perseverance of a people in their ability to endure, survive, and eventually overcome the horrendous and degrading institution of slavery.

+The Kingdoms of Africa.
 The story of Alexandria’s black community begins in Africa.
 The lush African continent was home to many ancient cultural groups, speaking thousands of different languages, long before the transatlantic slave trade developed in the Americas.
 Among the ancient kingdoms of Africa were Kush, Ghana, Egypt, Ethiopia, Mali, Zulu, and Ashanti.
 History lists kings and queens of Africa who reigned over these powerful kingdoms earlier than 3000 B.C.

 Africa had been home to many cultural groups, speaking many languages.
 A form of slavery existed in Africa as early as 1400 A.D.
 In this form of slavery people were treated as human beings, adopted into families, and were allowed to work off their enslavement.
 They could later own slaves themselves, and even inter-marry into the families of the slaveholder forming relationships that were unthinkable in European lands.